-Many cancers are life-threatening and this includes stomach cancer in dogs.
-It can either be benign or malignant and can greatly spread to other parts of the body.
+Many forms of cancer in dogs are life-threatening and this includes stomach cancer in dogs.
+More than just a dog upset stomach, it can either be benign or malignant and can greatly spread to other parts of the body.

 Learning that your precious fur-baby has stomach cancer can feel devastating, but it doesn't exactly mean it's the end of the world already.
-At the end of this article, you'll learn about the various types of cancer that attack the stomach, the signs your dog might display as well as proper management.
+At the end of this article, you'll learn about the various types of cancer in dogs that attack the stomach, the signs your dog might display, signs of a stomach tumor in dogs, as well as proper management in helping your dog deal with the pain.

 THE GASTROINTESTINAL TRACT